 Real-time information update

-iBeacon in airport connect with apps on smartphones to give passengers personalized airport information, including flight delays, gate changes or updates on baggage collection.
+iBeacon in airport connects with apps on smartphones to give passengers personalized airport information, including flight delays, gate changes, or updates on baggage collection.
 Airports are so busy that sometimes it’s hard to get to the information board to check flight information, or when passengers are busy with other things, it’s not easy to notice if there’s any change at the gate.
 With iBeacon in airport, passengers’ apps can receive real-time push notifications.
 In addition, with the help of beacons, passengers can quickly find other relevant real-time information so that time and energy can be saved.

 I believe that people who have been to airports have one thing in common, that is, airports are so big that they can’t find their way around.
 It can be really frustrating, especially when you can’t find the check-in desk when your flight is about to take off, or you can’t find the nearest exit when you have to catch a bus to another terminal.
 By deploying iBeacon in airport, precise indoor navigation is possible.
-Passengers can quickly find their route and search for services offered by airport providers, such as lounges, shops, ATMs or toilets.
+Passengers can quickly find their route and search for services offered by airport providers, such as lounges, shops, ATMs, or toilets.

 Provide accurate results by collecting heat maps